ialeksiev13/JS-Basic-Projects/README.md

 ·	Business – if the group is bigger than or equal to 100 people 10 of them can stay for free ·	Regular – if the group is bigger than or equal to 10 and less than or equal to 20 reduce the total price by 5%
 Note: You should reduce the prices in that EXACT order.

+3. Echo
+Write a JS function that takes one parameter and prints on two lines the type of the parameter and then one of the following:
+•	If the parameter type is either string or number, print its value
+•	Otherwise, print the text 'Parameter is not suitable for printing'